 Clinic Notes from:

-These are some of the notes that I took during a few of the sessions of the PGC/Glazier Basketball Coaching Clinic in Chicago.
+These are some of the notes that I took at a PGC/Glazier Basketball Coaching Clinic.

 The topic of this post is leadership ideas for your program.